Natural World Heritage

 Nature’s most precious gifts to humanity

 The World Heritage Convention is one of the most successful international instruments to recognize the most exceptional natural places in the world, characterized by their outstanding biodiversity, ecosystems, geology or superb natural phenomena.
-The Convention has provided international recognition to around 3,500,000 km2 in over 250 marine and terrestrial sites across more than 95 countries, and while certain gaps in the World Heritage List remain, it currently protects an extremely valuable sample of our natural heritage.
+The Convention has provided international recognition to around 3,500,000 km2 in over 250 terrestrial and marine sites across more than 100 countries, and while certain gaps in the World Heritage List remain, it currently protects an extremely valuable sample of our natural heritage.

 Nature’s most precious gifts to humanity

-International recognition of around 3,500,000 km2 (more than the size of India) in over 250 sites across more than 95 countries, representing over 95% and 20% of the World Heritage List in terms of surface and numbers, respectively
+International recognition of around 3,500,000 km2 (more than the size of India) in over 250 sites across more than 100 countries, representing over 95% and 20% of the UNESCO World Heritage List in terms of surface and numbers, respectively

 Natural World Heritage sites account for around 8% of the total surface covered by all 245,000+ terrestrial and marine protected areas worldwide.
 Yet they are under increasing pressure from climate change, invasive species and the negative impacts of tourism